G-Core/proxy-wasm-sdk-as/README.md

 # WebAssembly for Proxies (AssemblyScript SDK)

-This is a friendly fork of https://github.com/solo-io/proxy-runtime/, temporarily mantained to address an incompatibility between the AssemblyScript SDK and ngx_wasm_module.
+This is a friendly fork of https://github.com/Kong/proxy-wasm-assemblyscript-sdk/, temporarily mantained to address an incompatibility between the AssemblyScript SDK and the Rust SDK.

 ## How to use this SDK